Updated March 2023.

 4. Will learning content that is created internally also show up in Viva Learning?

 Yes.
-Once Viva Learning is available for production environments, it will support showing learning content that is produced internally such as videos, Word/Excel/PowerPoint documents, PDF, etc
+Viva Learning supports showing internal learning content that is produced internally such as videos, Word/Excel/PowerPoint documents, PDF, etc

 5. Is the learning displayed here learning based on your subscription to each provider like LinkedIn learning or is some of the training content provided free with Viva Learning?